 With the recent shooting in Orlando, gun control is once again a hot topic.
 We’ve discussed gun control here at Difficult Run a number of times.
 As a non-gun owner, I’ve never taken too much interest in the debate.
-There have been some major literature reviews (including two by the CDC and one by the Department of Justice) on the effects of gun control over the years, all of which showed no conclusive evidence that gun control laws reduced gun violence.
+There have been some major literature reviews (including two by the National Academy of Sciences, one by the CDC, and one by the Department of Justice) on the effects of gun control over the years, all of which found no conclusive evidence that gun control laws reduce gun violence.
 Yet, other studies have found that regulation can indeed help curb gun violence.
 And then there are larger trends to consider.
 As noted by NYT columnist Nicholas Kristof in a previous post, “The number of guns in America has increased by more than 50 percent since 1993, and in that same period the gun homicide rate in the United States has dropped by half.”
-In fact, according to the FBI, homicide rates are at a 51-year low (based on the latest available data).
+In fact, according to the FBI and Bureau of Justice statistics, homicide rates are the lowest they’ve been since 1958.

 But as The Economist notes,